gar1t/psycho/TUTORIAL.md

     $ make

-This will download the project dependencies (in this case, Psycho itself and e2, another kick ass world changing library that simplifies writing OTP compliant Erlang applications).
+This will download the project dependencies (in this case, Psycho itself and e2, a library that simplifies writing OTP compliant Erlang applications).

 For the rest of this tutorial, you will use your editor to create and modify Erlang source files, compile them using `make`, and test the result in the